kimjyhello/fsnd-capstone/README.md

             - PATCH /movies
     - The endpoints need to be run with the proper authorization tokens:
         - {'Authorization':'Bearer token'}
-    - Sample tokens for each role are provided in the config.py file
+    - Sample tokens for each role are provided in the temp_jwt_tokens file

 ## Error Handling